 |Gold Coast||Session 1||Session 1|

-- To provide clinical assessments (including, but limited to, range of motion checks, skin condition, muscular ability, hands-on manual examination) and treatment plan for the lower limb
+- Clinical assessments (including, but limited to, range of motion checks, skin condition, muscular ability, hands-on manual examination) and treatment plan for the lower limb

-- To take a three-dimensional foot and ankle model (casting and scanning) for clients
+- Three-dimensional foot and ankle model (casting and scanning) for clients

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:||GA1||GA2||GA3||GA4||GA5||GA6||GA7|